|

 Back to Blog

-Sunscreen remains an essential part of sun protection for older adults.
-By continuing to use sunscreen and adopting other sun-safe practices, seniors can help maintain the health and appearance of their skin while reducing their risk of skin cancer.
-Did you know that Visiting Nurse Association of Northern New Jersey is the longest-serving VNA in the state of New Jersey?
-So we know a thing or two about what services people need to recover from illness and surgery at home and how to help seniors "age in place" to avoid hospitalization and nursing homes.
-For help in making a plan for successful aging at home before you have a health emergency visit our Guide to Aging at Home.
-And visit vnannj.org to learn more about our home health care and hospice services.
+Find the plant proteins you enjoy most and look for delicious recipes to include them in your diet.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
+We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
 Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
-If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
+If you would like to help, please visit vnannj.org/donate or call the VNA Foundation at 973-451-4148.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog

-6) Emergency Response — If someone suspects that a senior is experiencing heat stroke (high body temperature, altered mental state, rapid pulse, possibly unconsciousness), it is essential to call emergency services immediately and take steps to cool the person down by moving them to a cooler place and applying cool cloths.
-Did you know that Visiting Nurse Association of Northern New Jersey is the longest-serving VNA in the state of New Jersey?
-So we know a thing or two about what services people need to recover from illness and surgery at home and how to help seniors "age in place" to avoid hospitalization and nursing homes.
-For help in making a plan for successful aging at home before you have a health emergency visit our Guide to Aging at Home.
-And visit www.vnannj.org to learn more about our home health care and hospice services.
+Staying healthy in today’s environment can be challenging, but staying informed, alert, and adaptable helps.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
+We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
 Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
-If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
+If you would like to help, please visit vnannj.org/donate or call the VNA Foundation at 973-451-4148.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog

-By following these tips and being mindful of the specific needs and preferences of senior adults, you can help ensure a safe, comfortable, and enjoyable travel experience for everyone involved.
-Did you know that Visiting Nurse Association of Northern New Jersey is the longest-serving VNA in the state of New Jersey?
-So we know a thing or two about what services people need to recover from illness and surgery at home and how to help seniors "age in place" to avoid hospitalization and nursing homes.
-For help in making a plan for successful aging at home before you have a health emergency visit our Guide to Aging at Home.
-And visit vnannj.org to learn more about our home health care and hospice services.
+3 - 4 cups of black coffee before noon might do you good.
+A study done at Tulane University found that drinking coffee at certain times during the day appears to be linked to significant impacts on longevity.
+Interestingly, the research indicates that only morning drinkers seem to benefit.
+Drinking black coffee in the morning: Coffee is packed with polyphenols, compounds that provide antioxidant and anti-inflammatory support, and has been linked to lowering the risk of certain cancers, neurodegenerative diseases, and Type 2 diabetes.
+This study found that only morning coffee drinkers benefited from a 16% lower risk of death and a 31% lower risk of dying from cardiovascular disease.
+Drinking coffee later in the day: Drinking black coffee later in the day appears to negate the advantages of drinking it in the morning.
+The study authors suggest that later coffee consumption may disrupt the body’s circadian rhythm, impacting sleep quality and bone health.
+What to do: Drink only 3-4 cups of black coffee between 4 am and 12 pm.
+Adding sugar, other sweeteners, and milk or coffee creamer of any type appears to eliminate the healthful effects of black coffee.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
+We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
 Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
-If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
+If you would like to help, please visit vnannj.org/donate or call the VNA Foundation at 973-451-4148.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog

-Did you know that Visiting Nurse Association of Northern New Jersey is the longest-serving VNA in the state of New Jersey?
-So we know a thing or two about what services people need to recover from illness and surgery at home and how to help seniors "age in place" to avoid hospitalization and nursing homes.
-For help in making a plan for successful aging at home before you have a health emergency visit our Guide to Aging at Home.
-And visit vnannj.org to learn more about our home health care and hospice services.
+Make Home a Safer Place for Aging Loved Ones Each year, one in four older adults experiences a fall (a major cause of injury and death), and most of these incidents happen at home.
+During National Safety Month, Visiting Nurse Association of Northern New Jersey (VNA) reminds families that simple changes in the home can help prevent injuries and preserve independence.
+Our experienced nurses, therapists, and home health aides know how to spot the hazards that may go unnoticed, including: ✔️ Loose rugs and cluttered walkways ✔️ Poor lighting and unsafe stairs ✔️ Medication mix-ups or confusion ✔️ Lack of grab bars in bathrooms ✔️ And much more At VNA, we don’t just provide care — we help create safer living environments through home safety evaluations, fall-prevention strategies, and personalized plans.
+Here are helpful resources from VNA to view and download: Guide to Aging at Home, an action plan for safely aging in place, and our Spring Newsletter, featuring tips on how to Age with Independence & Dignity.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA)is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
+We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
 Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
-If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
+If you would like to help, please visit vnannj.org/donate or call the VNA Foundation at 973-451-4148.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog